Nikita-Sherstnev/A-Portrait-of-the-Programmer-as-a-Freshman/README.md

 # A-Portrait-of-the-Programmer-as-a-Freshman

-Multiple simple programs that I wrote in plain C as a freshman at the SSTU, my university.
+Multiple simple programs that I wrote in C/C++ as a freshman at the SSTU, my university.

 Includes:<br>
 Sorting algorithms:<br>